 To compare the value of one package to another, or to one's living expenses at home, it is important to focus on the savings potential rather than the salary alone.

 "How much can I save?" is the only question that takes into account all the variables including salaries, benefits including housing, taxes, exchange rates, cost of living, and others.
 It also takes into account that many of your current expenses here in Canada will be non-existent overseas or may be covered by the school.
 For example, a basic salary of $25,000 in one location could produce annual savings of $15,000 while a salary of $50,000 in another location could result in no savings at all.
-"How much can I save?" is the only reliable way to compare the overall value of the salary and benefit packages.

 Benefits offered by international schools vary widely.
 Airfare at the start and at the end of the contract for the hired teacher is always provided.
 A few schools will also offer airfare for the summer break in between school years.
 Housing is almost always included – the school either will provide furnished housing or will provide a housing stipend above and beyond the salary.
 Shipping allowances, signing bonuses, professional development, and health insurance are typical benefits offered by international schools around the world.
 Some schools will offer enrolment in a Master’s program as a benefit; some schools offer sports club memberships.
 Some offer daily lunches!
 All of these variables affect the savings potential at the individual schools.

 International schools are looking for dedicate strong teachers who are able to embrace, withstand and thrive within the challenges of living in another culture.
 The qualities they are seeking include flexibility, sense of humour, self-reliance, tolerance, open-mindedness and a sense of curiosity.
 We have been told that international school recruiters like to hire Canadian teachers, as they have a positive attitude, an open-ness to other cultures, and strong preparation for teaching.